CNN controversies: #CNNBlackmail controversy

 On July 2, 2017, then-President Donald Trump posted a video on Twitter depicting him repeatedly clotheslining and punching WWE owner Vince McMahon on the ground during WrestleMania 23.
 The clip had been edited to place a CNN logo over McMahon's face.
 Two days later, CNN published a story entitled, "How CNN found the Reddit user behind the Trump wrestling GIF", which labeled Reddit user "HanAssholeSolo" as the creator of the viral video.
 In the article, political reporter Andrew Kaczynski explained the process that allowed the organization to discover the identity of the user.

 After the publication of the article, the user posted an apology to CNN, including apologies for previous Reddit postings that could be taken as well as containing racist, anti-Islam, and anti-Semitic language and imagery on the Reddit group /r/The_Donald.
 Immediately afterwards, his apology was locked and deleted by the subreddit's moderators while the user deleted his Reddit account.
 After confirming the identity of the Reddit user, HanAssholeSolo expressed his unwillingness for his name to be released to the public.
 In response, CNN stated that they would not reveal his name, as he was "[a] private citizen who has issued an extensive statement of apology, showed his remorse by saying he has taken down all his offending posts, and because he said he is not going to repeat this ugly behavior on social media again.
 In addition, he said his statement could serve as an example to others not to do the same.
 CNN reserves the right to publish his identity should any of that change."

-Prominent right-wing users on social media subsequently accused CNN of blackmailing the user, using a hashtag, #CNNBlackmail, that was heavily promoted by Julian Assange, as well as various right-wing and conservative online activists and conspiracy theorists.
+Prominent users on social media subsequently accused CNN of blackmailing the user, using a hashtag, #CNNBlackmail, that was heavily promoted by Julian Assange, as well as various online activists and journalists.
+Particular attention was drawn to the line in the article, "CNN reserves the right to publish his identity should any of that change.", with many claims being made that this was a doxing threat.
+Madison Malone Kircher of New York magazine opined that "the moralistic, parental tone of the reasoning, combined with the oddly extortionate line about publishing his identity, makes the article sound less like news and more like an odd bit of internet vigilantism.", going on to say the controversy could likely have been avoided "simply by ending the article after the words 'private citizen'."

 Kaczynski responded by stating that CNN's statement was "misinterpreted", and that the user said that he was not threatened prior to his apology.
-Meanwhile, Madison Malone Kircher of New York magazine opined that CNN could have avoided the internet vigilantism if the network had simply published his identity, as is common in similar situations, criticizing their decision to "protect" the user.

 CNN's decision to withhold the user's name was also criticized by William Grueskin, a professor at Columbia University.
 Grueskin argued that the user was neither an abuse victim nor a confidential witness nor a juvenile.
 Meanwhile, Indira Lakshmanan of Poynter Institute said that it was more likely that, out of fear, the user begged CNN to have his name withheld.
-Kirsten Powers, a commentator at CNN, also criticized CNN's decision, asking in a USA Today article: "What about the people he routinely dehumanizes and degrades online?".
-Powers also wrote on Twitter that "people do not have a 'right' to stay anonymous so they can spew their racist, misogynist, homophobic garbage".